 The GM 8.1 Vortec (also known as the Vortec 8100) was the last engine in the big-block lineup.
 Old truck guys are very familiar with the good old Chevy big block.
-The Chevy C20 my father owns has a 454ci big block, and man can that thing pull.
+The Chevy C20 my father owns has a 454ci big block, and man, can that thing pull.
 If towing is your main concern, then a diesel is probably your best option.
 But, what if you want a gas truck?
 That’s where you’d turn to something with a big-block gas motor.

 You might be wondering, why isn’t this massive engine used in a performance application?
-The Chevy LS is super popular so why isn’t this engine?
-Well, there are quite a few things holding the Vortec 8100 back from ever becoming popular:
+The Chevy LS is super popular, so why isn’t this engine?
+Well, quite a few things are holding the 8.1 Vortec back from ever becoming popular:

 - Iron block and heads, total engine weight is over 750 lbs.